 Differences between Ansible and Kubernetes

-Ansible and Kubernetes are both powerful tools in the DevOps field, but they serve different purposes and offer distinct functionalities.
+Ansible and Kubernetes are both powerful tools in DevOps, but they serve different purposes and offer distinct capabilities.
 Ansible’s simplicity and agentless architecture make it ideal for automating tasks across multiple platforms, supported by its extensive library of modules.
 On the other hand, Kubernetes excels in managing containerized applications with powerful features for scaling, self-healing, and load balancing.

 1. Configuration management vs. container orchestration